vimc/montagu-config/backup.md

 dump volume into an empty Packit DB container.
 We need to make sure that each step has completed before starting the next.

-1. Run `privateer restore montagu_packit_db_backup --server annex2` to pull the Packit db backup from annex2
+1. Run `privateer restore montagu_packit_db_backup --server annex2` to pull the Packit db backup volume from annex2
 2. Stop packit: `packit stop`
-3. Delete the old Packit database volume.
-Be sure you are on UAT/Science and not production please:`docker volume rm montagu_packit_db`
+3. Delete the old Packit database volume. **Be sure you are on UAT/Science and not production please!**:`docker volume rm montagu_packit_db`
 4. Make a new empty database volume: `docker volume create montagu_packit_db`
-5. Start a DB container with the empty volume and backup voume: `docker run -d --rm --name montagu-packit-db-restore -v montagu_packit_db_backup:/pgbackup:ro -v montagu_packit_db:/pgdata ghcr.io/mrc-ide/packit-db:main`
+5. Start a DB container with the empty volume and backup volume: `docker run -d --rm --name montagu-packit-db-restore -v montagu_packit_db_backup:/pgbackup:ro -v montagu_packit_db:/pgdata ghcr.io/mrc-ide/packit-db:main`
 6. Wait a few seconds to ensure the container starts up fully
 7. Run `pg_restore` in the container to populate the data volume: `docker exec -it montagu-packit-db-restore pg_restore --verbose --exit-on-error --no-owner -d packit -U packituser /pgbackup/packit`
 8. Stop the DB container: `docker stop montagu-packit-db-restore`
 9. Restart packit: `packit start`

 ## Montagu DB Backup and Restore - step by step